Exhor/bathtip/README.md

 bathtip
 =======

+If used, please cite: Corradi, Tadeo, Peter Hall, and Pejman Iravani.
+‘Tactile Features: Recognising Touch Sensations with a Novel and Inexpensive Tactile Sensor’, Accepted, unpublished.
+Paper presented at the Proceedings of Towards Autonomous Robotics (TAROS).
+2014.

 The 3D model of the BathTip sensor.
 A tactile sensor using a webcam and a piece of rubber.
 Idea based on the concept behind the <a href="http://www.brl.ac.uk/researchthemes/medicalrobotics/tactip.aspx">TacTip</a>, by BRL.

 FCstd is a FreeCad file.
 It contains the 3D model for customisation, and an example of a base.